Skip to main content

 • “My inner self started to yell, 'This is a cheaply made Unity engine game that was a quick cash grab on the success of Road 96.'”

-• “I hope the developers understand that this looks like a terrible cash grab riding off the success of the first game.”
+• “I hope the developers understand that this looks like a cash grab riding off the success of the first game.”

-• character development4 mentions
+• character development

-• “I love seeing Zoe's character development and the nice Easter eggs from the first game.”
+• “I love seeing Zoe's character development and the nice easter eggs from the first game.”

-• “While visually appealing and somewhat important for character development at times, they somewhat lessen the experience overall and add a sense of challenge to the game which doesn't really fit the type of game it's supposed to be in my opinion.”
+• “While visually appealing and somewhat important for character developments at times, they somewhat lessen the experience overall and add a sense of challenge to the game which doesn't really fit the type of game it's supposed to be in my opinion.”

 • “She honestly wasn't needed in the story, and we barely know anything about her other than she died of cancer and was Kaito's friend.
 I wish there was more character development than just wanting to get out of Petria and having a friend die.”

-Critic Reviews
+Skip Critic Reviews

 Buy Road 96: Mile 0

-3hMedian play time
+3h Median play time

-2hAverage play time
+2h Average play time

-2-3hSpent by most gamers
+2-3h Spent by most gamers

-*Based on 4 analyzed playthroughs
+*Based on 8 analyzed playthroughs

 Videos